-The Trust has a risk register which lists potential risks and actions to mitigate the risk.
-The risk register is reviewed by the Trust senior leaders and the Trustees.
+The Trust has a Strategic Risk Register which lists potential risks and actions to mitigate the risk.
+The Strategic Risk Register is reviewed by the Trust senior leaders and the Trustees.
 Each school has its own risk register which is kept under review by that school's senior leadership team and academy council.